HomeTrue North Blog

 4. Go Kayaking with Beluga Whales

 Try kayaking alongside beluga whales in Manitoba for a singular experience.
-Fly to Churchill from Winnipeg International Airport or take a train.
-There are no roads into Churchill.
+Ypu'll need to fly to Churchill from Winnipeg International Airport or take a train, as there are no roads into Churchill.

 Person in a yellow kayak on the water beside a beluga whale in Churchill